 Football Australia wants to embrace the unique atmosphere of cup competitions and play as many Australia Cup matches at suburban grounds as possible.

 However, each venue will need to meet appropriate Minimum Venue and Security Standards that will be in place for the Australia Cup.

-Other than the opening night of the Australia Cup 2022 on July 21, Football Australia will endeavour to schedule matches on a Wednesday night.
+After the conclusion of the FWWC the Australia Cup will endeavour to schedule matches on a Wednesday night.
 To provide consistency for the viewer and fan to identify with Wednesday nights as the nights to watch the Australia Cup.

-In a new initiative weekends will be used to help maximise and enhance spectator, broadcast and commercial opportunities associated with the Final Rounds.
+In a successful initiative, weekends will be used to help maximise and enhance spectator, broadcast and commercial opportunities associated with the Final Rounds.

 For player welfare reasons, matches may be rescheduled depending on the league fixtures of the participating clubs.